freebsd/freebsd-quarterly/2020q1/arm64lse.md

 instructions provide significantly better scalability.

-A recent set of patches modified the FreeBSD kernel to detect support for the LSE and dynamically select an atomic(9) implementation based on the new instructions when all CPUs implement the extension.
+A recent set of patches modified the FreeBSD kernel to detect support for LSE and dynamically select an atomic(9) implementation based on the new instructions when all CPUs implement the extension.
 The initial atomic(9) implementations were provided by Ali Saidi.
 Some benchmarking on a 64-vCPU Graviton 2 instance shows a ~4% reduction in wall clock